yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 1. In Azure OpenAI Studio, in the left pane under **Playground**, select **Completions**.
 2. In the **Completions** page, ensure your **my-gpt-model** deployment is selected and then in the **Examples** list, select **Generate a quiz**.

-    The summarize text sample consists of a *prompt* that provides some text to tell the model what kind of response is required and include some contextual information.
+    The summarised text sample consists of a *prompt* that provides some text to tell the model what kind of response is required and includes some contextual information.

 3. At the bottom of the page, note the number of *tokens* detected in the text.
-Tokens are the basic units of a prompt - essentially words or word-parts in the text.
+Tokens are the basic units of a prompt - essentially words or word parts in the text.
 4. Use the **Generate** button to submit the prompt to the model and retrieve a response.

     The response consists of a quiz based on the example in the prompt.

     >**Note**: You can use the **Regenerate** button to resubmit the prompt(new changes have been made), and note that the response may vary from the original one.
-A generative AI model can produce new language each time it's called.
+A generative AI model can produce a new language each time it's called.

 5. Use the **View Code** button to view the code that a client application would use to submit the prompt.
 You can select your preferred programming language.
 The prompt contains the text you submitted to the model.
 The request is submitted to the *Completions* API for your Azure OpenAI service.